webplatform/docs/concepts/accessibility/index.md

 ===People - web content creators and web users===

-<p>In addition to web content and tools, people are an important component of web accessibility.</p>
+In addition to web content and tools, people are an important component of web accessibility.

-<p><strong>People who create content</strong> need to understand and implement accessibility.
-This includes developers, designers, authors, managers, etc., anyone who is involved with developing content (including applications), authoring tools, evaluation tools, browsers and other user agents.</p>
+'''People who create content''' need to understand and implement accessibility.
+This includes developers, designers, authors, managers, etc., anyone who is involved with developing content (including applications), authoring tools, evaluation tools, browsers and other user agents.

-<p><strong>People who use the Web</strong> have different knowledge, experiences, and skill levels that affect accessibility; for example, how well a person knows how to use assistive technologies or adaptive strategies, and if they can get tools to meet their needs.</p>
+'''People who use the Web''' have different knowledge, experiences, and skill levels that affect accessibility; for example, how well a person knows how to use assistive technologies or adaptive strategies, and if they can get tools to meet their needs.

-<p>For more information on these web content, tools, and people components, see the [http://www.w3.org/WAI/presentations/components/Overview.php &quot;Components of Web Accessibility&quot; Presentation] or [http://www.w3.org/WAI/intro/components.php Essential Components of Web Accessibility].</p>
+For more information on these web content, tools, and people components, see the [http://www.w3.org/WAI/presentations/components/Overview.php &quot;Components of Web Accessibility&quot; Presentation] or [http://www.w3.org/WAI/intro/components.php Essential Components of Web Accessibility].

 ==Business case==